wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/4-troubleshoot-direct-routing-issues.md

 Each dial plan must have one or more normalization rules, which are created using regular expressions.
 See the Learn More section for how regular expressions work.

 Normalization rules are used in sequence.
-When a number is dialled, the first matching rule will be used, and all other rules ignored.
+When a number is dialed, the first matching rule will be used, and all other rules ignored.
 Create the most restrictive rules first, followed by less restrictive rules.

 > [!TIP]
 > Create PowerShell scripts to create dial plans.
 Scripts allow more than one person to check the rules before the script is run.
 You can add comments to a script to make it more understandable.
 Scripts are also easier to update, without introducing other errors.
 To create dial plan scripts, you will need the Teams PowerShell module.